 What is my verdict after the first step of my KonMari journey?
 I think it’s a really good approach because one creates a vision to start with, and then concentrates on the joy and positiveness.
 It absolutely does make sense to declutter by category, and not by room, even if it can be very overwhelming.
 If it’s too much, start out with a sub-category only.
 Most people don’t have the time to spend whole days decluttering anyway, and they might have to break it up into smaller bites due to the lack of time.

 Having said this, I have only done my clothes and will now move onto my books.
 This will be a challenge because I looove books.
-Stay tuned to find out how it goes (sign up below to not miss any future blog posts).
+Read here how it went (sign up below to not miss any future blog posts).

 Wish me luck, and as always, I would love to hear about your KonMari adventure.